-In this guide to things to do in Bangkok for kids, we will highlight some of the best family-friendly places to go during your time in the capital of Thailand.
+In this guide to things to do in Bangkok with kids, we will highlight some of the best places to go during your family trip to Bangkok.

-Of course, whilst you are here we fully recommend that you enjoy the cultural and architectural delights of the city that travellers of all ages will enjoy.
+Of course, whilst you are in Bangkok you absolutely must enjoy the cultural and architectural delights of the city that travellers of all ages will enjoy.

-Don’t miss attractions like the Grand Palace, views from the Sky Towers or the gloriously decorative temples dotted around the capital and at the ancient city of Ayutthaya.
-Children will love these as much as anyone else and are must-see sights in Bangkok with kids.
+Don’t miss attractions like the Grand Palace, views from the Sky Towers, Chatuchak weekend market, street food, the ancient city of Ayutthaya or the gloriously decorative temples dotted around the capital itself.

-If you are looking for more family specific attractions that aren’t so well known, please keep reading to discover the best Bangkok attractions for kids.
+This post will look at more specifically kid-friendly places in Bangkok that aren’t so well known, so please keep reading to discover the best Bangkok attractions for kids.

 Sea Life Bangkok Ocean World